 What Is STEM?

 STEM is an acronym for science, technology, engineering, and mathematics.
 When someone talks about STEM majors or STEM fields, they’re talking about degree programs and career paths related to these topics.
-This includes majors such as physics, computer science, mechanical engineering, applied mathematics, and a host of other related subjects.
+This includes physics, computer science, mechanical engineering, applied mathematics, and a host of other related subjects.

-Although the STEM acronym wouldn’t be coined until the 1980s, the United States first began to push STEM-related fields heavily in the late 1950s, when the U.S. government undertook steps, such as passing the National Defense Education Act, in response to the launch of Sputnik.
-The Soviet satellite spurred the U.S. to pour billions of dollars into encouraging students to study fields related to science and math to ensure that the country could become the preeminent technological power on the globe.
+Although the STEM acronym wouldn’t be coined until the 1980s, the United States first began to push STEM-related fields heavily in the late 1950s when the government passed the National Defense Education Act in response to the launch of Sputnik.
+The Soviet satellite spurred the U.S. to pour billions of dollars into encouraging students to study fields related to science and math to ensure that the country could become the preeminent technological power.

 Today, STEM majors make up a valuable part of any major university.

 The Gender Gap in STEM